 \subsection{Analysis}

-\textbf{Do we need a strong LLM for the Reasoning Module and Communication Module?} As shown in Figure\ref{fig:results}c, when we replace GPT-4 with ChatGPT to serve as the backbone of the Reasoning Module and Communication Module, the agents would need more steps to finish the task, rising to 80 average steps from 57 average steps with symbolic observation on C-WAH.
-ChatGPT makes more reasoning errors about the state of the environments and the others and therefore generates more implausible plans, which leads the model to spend more time finishing the task.
-ChatGPT also tends to generate messages more often than GPT-4, most of which are of no use.
-The performance gap can be attributed to more advanced reasoning and Theory of Mind abilities of GPT-4, which is also observed in \cite{bubeck2023sparks}.
+\textbf{Do we need a strong LLM for the Planning and Communication Module?} As shown in Figure~\ref{fig:results}c, when we replace GPT-4 with GPT-3.5 to drive \textit{CoELA}, the agents would need more steps to finish the task.
+GPT-3.5 makes more reasoning errors about the state and therefore generates more implausible plans, which leads \textit{CoELA} to spend more time finishing the task.
+GPT-3.5 also tends to generate unuseful messages more often than GPT-4.
+The performance gap can be attributed to more advanced reasoning and Theory of Mind abilities of GPT-4, which is also observed by \cite{bubeck2023sparks}.

 \textbf{Is the communication effective?} Though communication still fails in some cases, as shown in Figure~\ref{fig:case}, our agent exhibits effective communication behaviors, such as sharing information, requesting help, responding to requests, and knowing when not to communicate.
-More importantly, natural language communication provides us with a lens to understand the planning making of embodied AI agents and could lead to better cooperation between humans and AI (as shown in section~\ref{sec:human}).
+More importantly, natural language communication provides us with a lens to understand the decision-making of the agents and could lead to better cooperation between humans and AI (as shown in section~\ref{sec:human}).